Automated Data Augmentations for Graph Classification: Background and Related Work

 \subsection{Data Augmentations for Graphs}

-While designing data augmentations for images have been extensively studied, doing so for graphs is much more challenging.
+While image augmentations have been extensively studied, doing augmentations for graphs is much more challenging.
 Images are Euclidean data formed by pixel values organized in matrices.
 Thus, many well studied matrix transformations can naturally be used to design image augmentations, such as flipping, scaling, cropping or rotation.
 They are either strict information lossless transformation, or able to preserve significant information at most times, so label-invariance is relatively straightforward to be satisfied.
 Differently, graphs are non-Euclidean data formed with nodes connected by edges in an irregular manner.
-Even minor structural modification of a graph can destroy important patterns or information in it.
+Even minor structural modification of a graph can destroy important information in it.
 Hence, it is very hard to design generic label-invariant transformations for graphs.

-Currently, designing data augmentations for graph classification is a largely under-explored problem, and we refer readers to \citet{zhao2022graph} for a comprehensive survey of graph augmentations.
-Some studies \cite{wang2021graph,anonymous2022gmixup,guo2021intrusion} propose interpolation-based mixup methods for graph augmentations.
-Nonetheless, most commonly used graph augmentation methods \cite{hamilton2017inductive,wang2020graphcrop,you2020graph, zhou2020data, rong2020DropEdge, zhu2021an} are based on the random modification of graph structures or features, such as randomly dropping nodes, perturbing edges, or masking node features.
+Currently, designing data augmentations for graph classification \citep{zhao2022graph,ding2022data,yu2022graph} is a challenging problem.
+Some studies \citep{wang2021graph,han2022g,guo2021intrusion, park2021graph} propose interpolation-based mixup methods for graph augmentations, and \citet{kong2020flag} propose to augment node features through adversarial learning.
+Nonetheless, most commonly used graph augmentation methods \citep{hamilton2017inductive,wang2020graphcrop,you2020graph, zhou2020data, rong2020DropEdge, zhu2021an} are based on the random modification of graph structures or features, such as randomly dropping nodes, perturbing edges, or masking node features.
 However, such random transformations are not necessarily label-invariant, because important label-related information may be randomly compromised (see Section~\ref{sec:3_2} for detailed analysis and discussion).
-Hence, in practice, these augmentations do not always improve the performance on any graph classification dataset (see Section~\ref{sec:4_2}).
+Hence, in practice, these augmentations do not always improve the performance of graph classification models.